NHL-P2-INF2-DP/netflix-clone/README.md

 - Manual operations don't interrupt the automatic backup schedule
 - Restoring will completely replace the current database with the backup
 - Make sure to backup before any major changes
+- Database restoration only occurs when manually triggered with the restore command

 ## Default Login Credentials